MiriamPeskowitz/mourning-front-end-2020/notes.md

   Aug 4: dev log
-  -- DONE fix render on profile entries, to li's with proper line break -- refactor for consistency between similar types of components -- // feature: change to most recent 15 , with more button
+  -- DONE fix render on profile entries, to li's with proper line break -- DONE, at least the ones I was focusing on: entries, PEC, mourners, refactor for consistency between similar types of components
+  -- // feature: change to most recent 15 , with more button
+  -- fix color issue on entries: white, yellow when hovering -- entries show page, fix buttons Edit, Delete, back -- make similar and horizontal, and above entry